JohneDoe/Jasperreport-Osgi/README.md

 </dependency>

-I tryed many ways, her are 2:
+I tryed many ways, here are 2:

-#1: including every single jar of org.w3c. (this is the jaspersoftstudio eclipse plugin way)
+1: including every single jar of org.w3c. (this is the jaspersoftstudio eclipse plugin way)

 *svgWithW3cAndJavaxXml.bndrun*